bhisaac/5eFP/5eFP-SRD.md

 **Damage.** On your turn, the first time you successfully target a creature or game feature with an attack, spell, or effect, resolve that action.
 Afterward, you may choose a different minion, elite, or boss within 1 square of the target to take 1 point of damage of the same type.

 **Healing.** On your turn, the first time you target a creature or game feature with an attack, spell, or effect, resolve that action.
-Afterward, you may choose a different minion, elite, or boss within 1 square of the target to receive 1 point of healing, granting an additional ability check to resist up to one ongoing harmful effect.
+Afterward, you may choose a different creature, minion, elite, or boss within 1 square of the target to receive 1 point of healing, granting it an additional ability check to resist up to one ongoing harmful effect.

 ### World Map